Select Language

 The key to preventing the recurrence of urinary stones is to stay hydrated.
 A successful treatment without sufficient hydration will likely lead to stones redeveloping.

-Minimally Invasive Treatment
+Minimally Invasive Treatment for Kidney Stones

 Ureteroscopy (URS)